Back to national championships

 So the 50GP lovers showing up at the tracks with real GP machines was Jewel Hendricks with his own frame and a Kreidler engine, Jim Ahrens on a Jewel Hendricks’ frame and Kreidler engine, some Honda CR110 (not very competitive), an occasional Tomos, and many vintage ItalJets (Minarelli P6 with 5-6 HP).
 My disappointment came when I realized that with little work, all those ItalJets could have been boosted to at least double their original power.
 I worked on Doug Stanton’s ItalJet Minarelli P6 and with cylinder porting, intake timing, spark timing, and expansion chamber modification raised the engine performance to almost 12HP.
 What I’m trying to say is that the class died in my view for lack of technical passion.

 When I purchased the Italian bikes, they came with many spare parts.
 The biggest upset I encountered was about the failure of the primary shaft (Villa’s gear box); that part came late enough, I believe, to discourage Jewel Hendricks from racing for lack of real competitors.
-When I finally came into racing with my Ringhini, Jewel Hendricks was no longer racing (to bad!
+When I finally came into racing with my Ringhini, Jewel Hendricks was no longer racing (too bad!
 I was really looking forward to good racing).

 My racing involvement ended when my company transferred me to Michigan.